-The Proper Authorities may, at their discretion, investigate any forfeited game and revise the Referee's decision on the forfeiture and the score.
-In addition, the Proper Authorities may assess additional Disciplinary Measures on any Team or Team member in connection to the forfeited game.
+When a game is cancelled, the Referee must report all circumstances to the Proper Authority that shall investigate all cancelled games to decide the outcome of the game.
+In addition, the Proper Authorities may assess additional Disciplinary Measures on any Team or Team member in connection to the cancelled game.